tbymiracle/Paddle-RAN/README.md

 ## 1.Introduction
 A paddle code about Residual Attention Network.

-This project is based on the paddlepaddle_V2.1 framework to reproduce ResidualAttentionNetwork.

-and the [official code](https://github.com/tengshaofeng/ResidualAttentionNetwork-pytorch/) of pytoch.
+This project is based on the paddlepaddle_V2.1 framework to reproduce ResidualAttentionNetwork and the [official code](https://github.com/tengshaofeng/ResidualAttentionNetwork-pytorch/) of pytoch.

 ## 2.Accuracy